srome/srome.github.io/_posts/2024-11-14-Mixed-Negative-Sampling-For-Recommender-Systems.md

 ### Evaluation

-This time, we are going to go with a more typical and robust valiation metric, Recall @ K. For this, we take the model and apply it to all the item in our universe.
+This time, we are going to go with a more typical and robust validation metric, Recall @ K. For this, we take the model and apply it to all the item in our universe.
 From there, we take the Top K items and see if the item clicked in the positives set was found in the Top K. This will allow us to more clearly show the benefits of including softmax and inbatch negatives.

 To compare, we do a quick re-implementation of the previous two blog posts, with slight enhancements, to allow us to do a comparison.
 Interestingly enough, in the [TensorFlow sampling guide](https://www.tensorflow.org/extras/candidate_sampling.pdf), they include the LogQ correction on their sampled softmax to include the possibility of other sampling methods rather than just uniform sampling.

 ### Productionizing

 In the code below, I basically output the "user" and "item" tower embeddings from a single model and use that in my loss function.
 If I were to do this for production, the code here would serve more as my training harness.
-In my code, I trivial reuse the item embeddings as the item tower-- a valid but simple approach.
+In my code, I trivially reuse the item embeddings as the item tower-- a valid but simple approach.
 In reality, I'd define a user and item tower and then combine them during training like you see below.
 Then for production I'd save each model separately, using the user tower at runtime (or precomputed + stored in a cache) and the item tower would be used during data processing and stored in a vector database.

 ## PyTorch Code